 How to Write an ATS Resume in 8 Steps

 How do you do it?
-Follow these seven steps to ensure your resume makes it past this initial scan.
+Follow these eight steps to ensure your resume makes it past this initial scan.

-P.S.
-If you need more guidance, check out our library of resume examples.
+If you need more guidance, check out our resume examples library.

 1. Pick the right layout